AnthonyVerde/project1/README.md

 > **APIs to be Used**

 - `Marvel API` (https://developer.marvel.com/) for the images on the cards.
-- `Country flags AP`I (https://countryflags.io/) for the flags in the leader board.
+- `Country flags API` (https://countryflags.io/) for the flags in the leader board.

 > **Rough Breakdown of Tasks**